abertschi/toggle-ninja/readme.md

 <img src="https://github.com/abertschi/android-remote-trigger/blob/master/landing/ninja.png" alt="Toggle Ninja" width="200px" align="">
 > Be a Ninja and toggle features on your phone remotely

 Toggle Ninja is a plattform for your Android phone that exposes toggle like features such as GPS, WIFI or Hotspot to the Web and SMS.
 It features a node.js backend and an Android app.
+This project is currently under development 🔥 🚀

 ## Access
  - Web